 (Editor’s note: We’ve broken up the original “No deal, no problem” post into two parts so it will load faster.
 This post includes Spain and other expat centers.
 You can see Pt.
 1 here.)

-CliffsNotes Version: Luxembourg is a constitutive system.
-British nationals legally residing in Luxembourg before the end of 2020 can apply for a new residency card, and will have until 30 June 2021 to do it after Luxembourgish officials extended the compliance period.
-Current residency permits are still valid until June 2021.
+CliffsNotes Version: (Updated) Luxembourg is a constitutive system.
+British nationals legally residing in Luxembourg before the end of 2020 can apply for a new residency card, and will have until 31 December to do it after Luxembourgish officials extended the compliance period.
+Current residency permits are still valid.

 The number of British expats in the Grand Duchy is rising because Luxembourg has turned out to be the “surprise” winner in the contest to lure financial operations from The City, according to Financial Times.
-Luxembourg has landed at least 72 companies, about the same number as Ireland and more than twice as many as France, the Netherlands and Germany.
+Luxembourg has landed at least 72 companies, about the same number as Ireland and more than twice as many as France and Germany.